 4. Add 1/8 teaspoon hing, ½ teaspoon red chili powder, ¼ teaspoon turmeric and ½ teaspoon garam masala.
 Mix well.

 5. Add the mashed potatoes, sprinkle half teaspoon salt and mix well.
 You can also add coriander leaves & squeeze in some lemon juice.
 Taste test and add more salt if needed.

 6. Place the bread slices on a board and then spread the potato masala.
 You can also spread this green chutney first and then spread the spiced potatoes.

 7. Cover with another slice of bread.
 You can also spread green chutney on the both the slices.

 8. Press the bread slices well to hold the stuffing properly.
 Cut them diagonally.

 9. Similarly prepare all the stuffed bread.
 Set these aside.

-11. Add water just as needed and make a thick batter.
+11. Mix all the ingredients well.
+Then pour water just as needed to make a thick batter.

-12. The consistency must be similar to the bajji batter.
+12. The consistency must be similar to the chilli bajji batter.

 1 cup coriander leaves